Sickle Cell Anemia

 Don't swim in cold water.

-Make a follow-up appointment as directed by our staff.
+Make a follow-up appointment, or as advised.
 Regular follow-up visits are very important.

 When to call your healthcare provider